-Our expert criminal defence team at Nellany and Co have the knowledge and experience required to of defend breach of the peace charges in Scotland.
-We can help navigate this stressful process in a efficient and friendly manner.
+Our expert criminal defence team at Nellany and Co have the knowledge and experience required to defend breach of the peace charges in Scotland.
+We can help navigate this stressful process in an efficient and friendly manner.

 If you have been charged with a contravention of section 38, please don’t hesitate to contact us immediately.
 A conviction can result in a fine of up to £2,500, or a custodial sentence of up to 12 months, or both, even if prosecuted only on summary complaint.
-There are also various ways that a s38 offence can be made worse , for example where there is a domestic element to the allegation .
+There are also various ways that an s38 offence can be made worse, for example, where there is a domestic element to the allegation.

 Although less likely, conduct can also be prosecuted on Indictment, although this is usually where there are other charges or where the matter is so serious or where the accused has a list of serious previous convictions.
-On Indictment , the offence can carry a fine of up to £5000.00, or a custodial sentence of up to 5 years, or both.
+On Indictment, the offence can carry a fine of up to £5000.00, a custodial sentence of up to 5 years, or both.

 Contact our Breach of the Peace Defence Lawyers now

-We have over 30 years’ experience in dealing with these matters successfully.
+We have over 30 years of experience in dealing with these matters successfully.
 Make sure you are in the right hands and that you are effectively represented from police interview through to representation in court.